thomasin-rawle/FE-capture-the-flag/README.md

 This project largely showcases a lot of the skills we have learnt throughout our time at Northcoders and also demonstrates our ability to learn and apply new technologies.

-Below you can find the tech stack we used for this project:
-* React Native
-* Expo
-* MongoDB
-* Node JS
-* Express JS
-* Passport JS

 ## Game Play
 The aim of this game is the collect a flag, which will be generated at random locations and drop it off in a designated "Drop-off" zones.
 Doing so will accumulate points, bragging rights and an all round good time.